laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-26-Architecting-Modern-Mobile-Applications.md

 ## ReactiveX approach: [RxJava/ RxAndroid](https://github.com/ReactiveX/RxAndroid)

-- Developing an Android app that has lots of network connections, user interactions, and animations often means writing code that is full of nested callbacks.
-Such code, sometimes called callback hell.
+- Developing an Android app that has lots of network connections, user interactions, and animations often means writing code that is full of nested callbacks, wich I called callback hell.
 ReactiveX offers an alternative approach that is both clear and concise, to manage asynchronous tasks and events.

 - **RxJava** is a **JVM** implementation of **Reactive Extensions**, developed by NetFlix, and is very popular among Java developers.

 - **RxJava** is the new hotness amongst Android developers these days.
 I know it can be difficult to approach initially when you come from an imperative world.
-But believe me once you get deep in it you gonna love the way that RxJava can remove the need for having nested callbacks(called callbacks hell), it's so awesome!
+But believe me once you get deep in it you gonna love the way that RxJava can remove the need for having nested callbacks, it's so awesome!

 ## Dependency Injection approach: [Dagger 2](http://google.github.io/dagger/)